-IMPORTANT NOTE: In accordance with the new legal framework, the terms set out in the EIT KIC Partnership Agreement (PA) and in the 2023-2025/2023-2024 Grant Agreement (GA) shall take precedence over these Guidelines.
+IMPORTANT NOTE: In accordance with the EIT legal framework, the terms set out in the EIT KIC Partnership Agreement (PA) and in the 2024-2025 Grant Agreement (GA) shall take precedence over these Guidelines.

-When preparing the Business Plan, the KIC shall also keep in mind the strategic recommendations and conditions given by the EIT GB, the EIT Requirements, as well as the experts' feedback concerning the multi-annual activities.
+When preparing the Business Plan, the KIC shall also keep in mind the strategic recommendations and conditions given by the EIT Governing Board, the EIT Requirements.